-The Group's subsidiary and VIEs incorporated in PRC are subject to PRC Enterprise Income Tax ("EIT") law.
+The Group's subsidiary and the VIEs incorporated in PRC are subject to PRC Enterprise Income Tax ("EIT") law.
 Pursuant to the relevant laws and regulations in the PRC, Puyi Bohui is regarded as an accredited software company and a High and New Technology Enterprise ("HNTE"), and thus enjoys preferential tax treatments, including being exempted from PRC Income Tax for two years starting from its first profit-making year, followed by a 50% reduction for the next three years.
 For Puyi Bohui, tax year 2015 was the first profit-making year and accordingly, from January 1, 2017 to December 31, 2019 Puyi Bohui has made a 12.5% tax provision for its profits; beginning from January 1, 2020, Puyi Bohui is qualified for west development taxation preference and is subject to an income tax rate for 15%.
 Puyi Zhongxiang is qualified for Shenzhen Qianhai modern services cooperation district entity tax preference and is subject to an income tax rate for 15%.
 Chongqing Fengyi and Puyi Consulting are qualified for west development taxation preference and are subject to an income tax rate for 15%.
-Dake is qualified as a small low-profit enterprise with estimated annual taxable income of less than RMB1 million in the fiscal year 2021 and its annual effective enterprise income tax rate is 5%.
-Other PRC subsidiaries are subject to a standard 25% EIT.
+Chongqing Fengyi and Puyi Consulting are qualified for west development taxation preference and are subject to an income tax rate for 15%.
+Dake is regarded as an accredited software company since June 2021, and thus enjoys preferential tax treatments, including being exempted from PRC Income Tax for two years starting from its first profit-making year, followed by a 50% reduction for the next three years.
+As Dake had a loss in the fiscal year 2022, it is exempted for income tax.
+Puyi FO and other PRC subsidiaries are subject to a standard 25% EIT.